adamakhtar/dotfiles/README.md

 If you want to add more zsh files for things like aliases then simply create a file with a .zsh extension and these will be autoloaded by the file zsh/.zshrc.symlink

-## TODO

-- install oh-my-zsh on script/setup
-- add powerline fonts to repo and install on script/setup
-- add iterm color config to repo